Anthony Davis NBA Playoffs Player Props: Lakers vs. Nuggets

 Anthony Davis Insights vs. the Nuggets

-- The Nuggets concede 112.5 points per contest, eighth-ranked in the league.
+- The Nuggets are the eighth-best defensive team in the NBA, giving up 112.5 points per game.

-- On the glass, the Nuggets have allowed 40.8 rebounds per game, which is best in the league.
+- Giving up 40.8 rebounds per contest, the Nuggets are the best team in the league.

-- Looking at assists, the Nuggets are 15th in the NBA, conceding 25.7 per game.
+- The Nuggets are the 15th-ranked squad in the league, conceding 25.7 assists per game.

 Anthony Davis vs. the Nuggets